SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_header_config.md

 1. Add and configure additional buttons if needed.

 > [!NOTE]
-> To delete a button, click the garbage can icon next to that button in the page configuration pane, and then click the confirmation checkmark icon.
+> To delete a button, click the garbage can icon next to that button in the page configuration pane, and then click the check mark icon to confirm.